Carbon nanotube: Chirality and mirror symmetry

 A nanotube is chiral if it has type (n,m), with m > 0 and m ≠ n; then its enantiomer (mirror image) has type (m,n), which is different from (n,m).
 This operation corresponds to mirroring the unrolled strip about the line L through A1 that makes an angle of 30 degrees clockwise from the direction of the u vector (that is, with the direction of the vector u+v).
 The only types of nanotubes that are achiral are the (k,0) "zigzag" tubes and the (k,k) "armchair" tubes.
 If two enantiomers are to be considered the same structure, then one may consider only types (n,m) with 0 ≤ m ≤ n and n > 0.
 Then the angle α between u and w, which may range from 0 to 30 degrees (inclusive both), is called the "chiral angle" of the nanotube.

 Circumference and diameter

-From n and m one can also compute the circumference c, which is the length of the vector w, which turns out to be:
+From n and m one can also compute the circumference c, which is the length of the vector w, and the diameter d, which turn out to be (picometres):